poolifier/poolifier/README.md

 ## General guidance

-Performance is one of the main target of these worker pool implementations, we want to have a strong focus on this.
+Performance is one of the main target of these worker pool implementations, poolifier team wants to have a strong focus on this.
-We already have a [benchmarks](./benchmarks/) folder where you can find some comparisons.
+Poolifier already has a [benchmarks](./benchmarks/) folder where you can find some comparisons.

 ### Internal Node.js thread pool